The Cold Email: Experts Reveal How to Get Noticed

 [XX] here from [XX].

-I’d love to tell you more about this if you’ve got time over the next couple of weeks?
+I’d love to tell you more about this if you’ve got time over the next week?

 A cold email template to schedule a sales call